• Skip to primary navigation

 • 2 tablespoons lemon juice

-• 2 teaspoons minced/grated ginger
+• 2 teaspoons ginger minced or grated

 • 3 tablespoons soy sauce